Joe Flacco: Delaware

 Flacco, still listed behind Palko on the depth chart, decided to transfer to the University of Delaware in 2005.
 Not only was he ineligible to play that season, he also had to pay to go to Delaware as Pittsburgh would not release him from his scholarship.
 He saw his first full-time action during the 2006 season, throwing for 2,783 yards, 18 touchdowns, and 10 interceptions.
 The Fightin' Blue Hens ultimately struggled to a 5–6 record and failed to qualify for the FCS playoffs.

-In the 2007 season, Flacco led his team to an 8–3 regular-season record while compiling 4,263 yards, 23 touchdowns and 5 interceptions.
-Arguably his best game came against Navy where he threw for 434 yards and four touchdowns.
-Flacco showed another solid performance in the first-ever meeting against the Delaware State Hornets in the first round of the playoffs.
+In the 2007 season, Flacco led his team to an 8–3 regular-season record while compiling 4,263 yards, 23 touchdowns, and five interceptions.Arguably his best game came against Navy, where Flacco threw for 434 yards and four touchdowns.
+He showed another solid performance in the first-ever meeting against the Delaware State Hornets in the first round of the playoffs.
 Behind Omar Cuff's record-setting day, Flacco threw efficiently for 189 yards and a touchdown, leading the Blue Hens to a 44–7 victory.
-Flacco continued Delaware's playoff run by upsetting the Northern Iowa Panthers 39–27 in the FCS quarterfinals and upsetting the Southern Illinois Salukis 20–17 the next weekend in the semifinals.
+Flacco continued Delaware's playoff run by upsetting the Northern Iowa Panthers 39–27 in the FCS quarterfinals and upsetting the Southern Illinois Salukis 20–17 the following week in the semifinals.
 Flacco threw two touchdowns to win against both the Panthers and Salukis, but went on to lose in the FCS National Championship Game to the Appalachian State Mountaineers 49–21.

 Flacco set 20 school records during his career at Delaware.